raymond1/simple-parser-generator/README.md

 ## Why Another Parser Generator?

 The Simple Parser Generator was created to provide an alternative to the EBNF style syntax of most other parser generators.
-When I started making thiss parser generator, I thought that I would make something that was easier to learn and more intuitive than other generators.
+When I started making this parser generator, I thought that I would make something that was easier to learn and more intuitive than other generators.
 I wanted something that was easy to use, and had an easily-understandable code base.
 Unfortunately, as I added more features, my Simple language became more complex, until it became not as simple as I had originally envisioned.

 Still, this parser generator is extremely portable and is written in an easily-extendable style.
-The main code for this program is only around 1000 lines... and still hasn't been fully optimized.
-There are some auxiliary functions, but the entire It could easily be ported to other languages, such as C or PHP.
+The main code for this program is only around 1000 lines.
+It can easily be ported to other languages, such as C or PHP.
+Small does not mean not powerful.
+Despite its small size, I feel that it has the potential to be extremely useful because of its extensibility.

-I originally wanted a parser generator to make a simple programming language, but I feel that this project works well enough that it should get its own project.
+I originally made the parser generator in order to make a programming language for an environment that I was building, but the parser generator ended up feeling more interesting than the end product I was working on and I felt that it should get its own project.

 ## Demo programs